Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Method

 Comparing \textit{Direct} and \textit{Oracle} isolates the effect of cache enrichment: any gain arises from the richer question embeddings induced by $E$, not from attending to additional token caches as in \textit{Few-shot}.
 As shown in Table~\ref{tab:oracle_left}, the \textit{Oracle} setup improves response quality at the same cache length.

-Additionally, we analyzed how cache enrichment affects different transformer layers.
+Additionally, we analyze how cache enrichment affects different transformer layers.
 Our findings show substantial variation across layers: while some layers benefit from cache enrichment, others experience performance degradation (details in Appendix~\ref{sec:appendix/exp/oracle1}).
 Furthermore, these layer-wise effects accumulate as more layers are augmented.
-As shown in Figure~\ref{fig:kv_transform_right}, selectively applying cache enrichment to the top-10 performing layers yields higher accuracy than enriching all layers, while targeting the worst-performing layers leads to accuracy decline.
-This finding guides the gating mechanism of our cache Fuser (Section~\ref{sec:method/architecture}).
+As shown in Figure~\ref{fig:kv_transform_right}, selectively applying cache enrichment to the top-performing layers (e.g., top-5) yields slightly higher accuracy than enriching all layers, while targeting the worst-performing layers leads to accuracy decline.
+This finding guides the gating mechanism of our cache fuser (Section~\ref{sec:method/architecture}).